 Believing, supporting and caring for individuals who have suffered sexual abuse by clergy is an important pastoral concern for the Church.
 When an individual contacts the Victim Assistance Coordinator, a variety of resources are offered, including counseling referrals, spiritual direction and therapy support.

 MEETING WITH ABUSE SURVIVORS

-Archbishop Jerome E. Listecki invites any individual suffering from sexual abuse of a minor by clergy to meet with him personally and share their story, if they desire.
+Archbishop Jerome E. Listecki invites any individual who suffered sexual abuse by clergy as a minor to meet with him personally and share their story, if they desire.